Cost of living · Knoxville, Tennessee · 2026

 How much does housing cost in Knoxville?

 A 2-bedroom apartment in Knoxville costs approximately $1,471 per month based on HUD Fair Market Rent data.
-Housing makes up about 20% of the total monthly budget.
+At about 39% of the monthly needs budget, housing is the largest cost category here.

 Is Knoxville more expensive than the national average?